 IV RANK AND PROBABILITY

-Volatility and Implied Volatility Rank (IVR) - The Key to Options Success
+Volatility and Implied Volatility Rank (IV Rank) - The Key to Options Success

 The goal of options trading is to sell options and collect premium income in a consistent and high-probability manner.
 Enabling your portfolio to appreciate steadily month after month without guessing which direction the market will move.
-The main key for options trading success is leveraging implied volatility and time premium decay to your advantage.
+The main key for options trading success is leveraging implied volatility (IV) and its IV Rank along with time premium decay to your advantage.
 Since options premium pricing is largely determined by implied volatility, it's this implied volatility component when used appropriately that provides options traders with a statistical edge over the long-term.
+The options screening tool and trade notification service ties these elements together in combination with the 10 rules of option trading.

 Implied volatility is the market's prediction of how volatile the stock will be in the future or the expected volatility of a stock.
 Implied volatility has many implications and relationships that should be grasped.

-As IV rises, the expectations of share price movement rise and demand for the options increase
+As IV rises (stocks with high IV), the expectations of share price movement rise and demand for the options increase

 When IV increases, options increase in value